Building your first Sell app - Part 1: Laying the groundwork

-After installing ZAT, you're ready to start building.
+After installing ZCLI, you're ready to start building.
 The first step is to create the starter files for a new app called Related Leads in a folder called related_leads.

 To create the app files

 In your command-line interface, navigate to the folder where you want the app files to be saved in a subfolder.
 Use the cd command (for change directory) to navigate to a child folder.
 For example:

 $ cd projects